cyberbotics/webots-doc/guide/web-scene.md

 Alternatively, an `<iframe>` tag pointing on the generated Webots page is a less elegant but simpler solution.

-The resources (`CSS`, `JavaScript`, etc.) on the [Cyberbotics Website](https://www.cyberbotics.com) will be stored for long term, and can be used in an external Website.
+The resources (`CSS`, `JavaScript`, etc.) on the [Cyberbotics Website](https://www.cyberbotics.com) will be stored for long term, and can be used from an external Website.

 ### Limitations